 If your contributions and achievements during the year are outstanding, you may receive:

-- A bonus of 5% to reflect the degree to which expected levels of achievements and contributions are exceeded as provided for in the Performance Development System, if you are at the maximum of your salary range.
+- A one-time Pay for Performance bonus of up to a maximum of 3.5% to reflect the degree to which expected levels of achievements and contributions are exceeded as provided for in the Performance Development Program.

 Employees receive a responsibility allowance for temporarily performing the duties of a higher position.